preignition/ida-screen-documentation/resources-edit-question/question-data.md

 # Label
-This is the title of the survey question.
+This is the name of the question as it will appear in your survey.
 Aim to keep it short and concise.
-You will be able to provide guidance on the 'placeholder' section.
+You will be able to provide additional guidance on what you are looking for in the 'placeholder' section.

+eg.
+- Label:  Location
+- Placeholder:  Where are your main business operations located?